 D6829-02 Standard Tables of Body Measurements for Juniors, Sizes 0 to 19

 D6860-03 Proposed Standard Tables of Body Measurements for Boys, Sizes 6 to 24 Husky

 D6960-04 Standard Table of Body Measurements Relating to Women’s Plus Size Figure Type, Sizes 14W-32W

 D7022-04 Standard Terminology Relating to Apparel

 To buy any of these standards, go to ASTM and paste the document you want into the search bar.
 Also, with some documents you may have the option of selecting either 2004 or 2005.
 If you want standards to use now, get the 2004 version.
 The 2005 version won’t be published until the end of this year in November so you’d be paying for information you can’t even get yet.
-You can also get a free catalog (print version) of all available standards here.

 I suppose I should mention that I’m a voting member of several ASTM D-13 subcommittees but believe me, I don’t make any money selling these specs and just because I’m a member doesn’t mean I’m an apologist for them either.
 For example, D7022-04 Standard Terminology Relating to Apparel is a waste of money.
 Only 59 terms are defined and of those, 29 are related to feathers and down!
 I kid you not.
 Obviously one of the voting subcommittee members represented the down industry.
 Be that as it may, I wouldn’t be involved if it were not a worthy organization.